rreece/rreece.github.io/essays/morals-of-poker.md

 Because shit will happen, you have to be able to ride the waves.
 Cultivate your conscientiousness so that you will be ready for hard times.
-Don't get suckered into taking risks that you shouldn't.
+Do not get suckered into taking risks that you should not.
 Consistently stick to your best plan, but adapt your plan.
-Don't lose sight of your long-term goals.
+Do not lose sight of your long-term goals.

 7. Opportunity missed is opportunity lost